Open-NET-Libraries/Open.Database.Extensions/README.md

 ## 8.0 Release Notes

 - All `.ConfigureAwait(true)` are now `.ConfigureAwait(false)` as they should be.
 The caller will need to `.ConfigureAwait(true)` if they need to resume on the calling context.
 - Added `Open.Database.Extensions.MSSqlClient` for `Microsoft.Data.SqlClient` support.
 - .NET 8.0 added to targets to ensure potential compliation and performance improvements are available.
 - Improved nullable integrity.

+## 9.0 Release Notes

+- Open.Database.Extensions meta-package is discontinued.
+- .NET 9.0 added to targets to ensure potential compilation and performance improvements are available.
+- Impelmented some .NET 8 and 9 specific features.
+- Significant cleanup and simplifcation where possible.